Mithlesh04/miniEcommercePriceTracker/Readme.md

 - The script will run in an environment with internet access to fetch product details from the specified URLs.
 - Do not keep open the `scraped_prices.csv` when running the script, as it will throw an error if the file is open in write mode.
 - The scraped data will be saved in a file named `scraped_prices.csv` in the root directory of the project.

+## Working Video
+`demo_videos` folder will contain the list of videos like code_walkthrough and working video of project

+## Error
+`error_html_pages` folder will contain the list of error html pages from which we got the error and due to that we were not able to get the product details
+This is only for debugging purpose!